Parks and Recreation Special Events

 Various days June - August

 Grab the kids and invite the neighbors to see the best music groups and entertainers in the Twin Cities.
-Arts in the Parks includes Monday Morning Kids Series, Evening Performances, Thursday Blockbusters and Friday Night Live.
+Arts in the Parks includes Monday Morning Kids Series, Tuesday Performance Series, Midweek Music and Market, Thursday Blockbusters and Friday Night Live.
 All programs are free of charge and open to the public.

-Discover more about all the excitement on our Arts in the Parks web page.
+Learn more and discover the exciting lineup in store for 2022 on the Arts in the Parks web page.

 The Bloomington Farmers Market is a weekly gathering in which farmers, growers and producers sell their own products directly to the public.
 At the market you will find a great variety of fresh locally grown produce as well as flowers, meat, cheese, honey, maple syrup, berries, fresh baked goods, jams, jellies, coffee, smoothies, art and more!
 The market also features music and special activities.